Abdominal aortic aneurysm: Risk assessment

 There have been many calls for alternative approaches to rupture risk assessment over the past number of years, with many believing that a biomechanics-based approach may be more suitable than the current diameter approach.
 Numerical modeling is a valuable tool to researchers allowing approximate wall stresses to be calculated, thus revealing the rupture potential of a particular aneurysm.
-Experimental models are required to validate these numerical results and provide a further insight into the biomechanical behavior of the AAA.
+Experimental models are required to validate these numerical results and provide further insight into the biomechanical behavior of the AAA.
 In vivo, AAAs exhibit a varying range of material strengths from localised weak hypoxic regions to much stronger regions and areas of calcifications.

 Finding ways to predict future AAA growth is seen as a research priority.

 Another related line of research is utilizing mathematical decision modeling (e.g., Markov decision processes) to determine improved treatment policies.
 Initial results suggest that a more dynamic policy could provide benefits, although such claims have not been clinically verified.
+A study recently showed that aneurysms can be accurately predicted as to whether they are stable (lacking repair or intervention), requiring repair, or at risk of rupture from scans years prior to any event based on a machine-learning based classification tool.